GetAdriAI/chromasql/docs/using-chromasql/quick-reference.md

-# Query Language
+# ChromaSQL Query Clause Reference

 ChromaSQL offers a compact set of clauses tailored to ChromaDB.
-This page is a quick reference; for a narrative walkthrough see `TUTORIAL.md`.
+This page is a quick reference; for a narrative walkthrough see the [tutorial series](tutorial/setup.md).

 ## Query Skeleton